Elanco: History

 In 2018, Lilly announced plans to separate its Elanco Animal Health unit from the rest of the business via an initial public offering on the New York Stock Exchange, with the stock-ticker ELAN.
 In 2019, the divestiture was completed and Elanco launched on the New York Stock Exchange.
 In the same year, the US FDA approved rabacfosadine, a first-in-class treatment for canine lymphoma.
 The business continued to expand is US-business, acquiring Aratana Therapeutics, and its first-in-class treatment for canine osteoarthritis.
-Elanco also announced it would acquire the developer of vaccines for bacterial disease prevention in food-animals, Prevtec Microbia, Inc. In the same year the business announced it would acquire Bayer's animal health business for $7.6 billion.
+Elanco also announced it would acquire the developer of vaccines for bacterial disease prevention in food-animals, Prevtec Microbia, Inc. In the same year, the business announced it would acquire Bayer's animal health business for $7.6 billion.

 On December 3, 2020, Elanco announced plans to build a new global headquarters in Indianapolis at the site of the former GM stamping plant, which is located across the White River from the downtown area.
 The business plans to break ground on the new headquarters in the first half of 2021.

-In August 2021, Elanco announced it had closed its acquisition of Kindred Biosciences, enhancing its existing biologics and monoclonal antibody pipeline.
+In August 2021, Elanco announced it had closed its acquisition of Kindred Biosciences.

-Elanco's flea and tick collar, branded "Seresto" and manufactured by Bayer Animal Health which was acquired by Elanco in 2020, has been linked to more than 98,000 incidents of poisoning by pesticide, including more than 2,000 pet deaths, according to a 2022 report by a subcommittee of the House Committee on Oversight and Reform.
-The collars have been banned in Canada.
+Elanco's flea and tick collar, branded "Seresto", which was developed by Bayer Animal Health and acquired by Elanco in 2020, has been linked to more than 98,000 incidents of poisoning by pesticide, including more than 2,000 pet deaths, according to a 2022 report by a subcommittee of the House Committee on Oversight and Reform.
+The collars are not registered for sale in Canada.

+On July 13, 2023, following a multi-year review, the EPA announced that they were unable to determine whether Seresto was the cause of reported animal deaths.
+The EPA limited the collar's registration to five years instead of the normal fifteen years registration, as other pesticides normally receive.
+Elanco and the EPA also agreed to develop a program designed to enhance data collection for adverse event reports and continued annual enhanced reporting of Seresto adverse event data.